jcolag/mindlessChat/README.md

 From an example chat application, this now uses `global-share`, the [Global Share Plugin](https://github.com/hoodiehq/hoodie-plugin-global-share).
 Unsurprisingly, this requires changing the architecture of the program from the default to-do list.

+## What's Involved?

+There were some false starts involved with (presumably) misunderstanding the `global share` documentation, but changes to the demonstration code involved some obvious HTML/CSS changes to _fit_ the concept and renaming away from any references to "To Do," and changing the various store add/update calls to call `.publish()`.
+The other big change is creating an object model for messages that includes the user and timestamp.

+I also needed a few changes---primarily due to the ad hoc development process---to filter out the old _To Do_ messages and any duplicate messages that seemed to appear.

+Otherwise, it's pretty straightforward, and seems to point the way to public and private data.
+Overall, probably a success.